Nick-Gottschlich/Social-Amnesia/README.md

 `pip3 install praw`
 `pip3 install arrow`

+Note: On windows you may have to copy `tcl86t.dll` and `tk86t.dll` from your `Python3X/DLLs` into the folder with the executable to get this to run.

 ### How to build the executable for SocialScrubber

 Build the executable by first installing cx_freeze by running `pip3 install cx_Freeze`.
 Then you can build the executable running `python3 setup.py `.
 This will create a folder called `build`, inside you can a folder with some crazy name, and in that you should see a 'SocialScrubber' executable.
 Run that executable to start the program.